europeana/europeana-portal-collections/README.md

 The Localeapp API key to retrieve locale files from a localeapp.com project.

+**NB:** This is only required on a deployment where translations are to be retrieved from localeapp.com in order to update the repo.
+This should be part of an automated build workflow, and so a typical development or production deployment will not require this API key.

 ### Database

 1. Create a MySQL database, and configure in config/database.yml (see